aloubyansky/playground/sbom-integration-contract.md

 - Property namespace and naming conventions
 - Handling components that belong to multiple products
 - Interaction with CycloneDX's own evolving metadata capabilities
+- For the `provides`-edge candidate: `bom-ref` convention (purl vs. CPE) and whether consumers key attribution off `component.cpe`/`evidence.identity` rather than `bom-ref`
+- For the `provides`-edge candidate: whether the member BOM could independently appear as its own `pkg:maven` component elsewhere in the SBOM (a `bom-ref`/purl collision to reconcile), and confirming consumers honor `scope: excluded` on the member product node rather than dropping it from views
+- Semantic fit of `provides`: its canonical CycloneDX meaning is "implements a specification/standard" (CBOM origin); the product-membership reading follows Red Hat's usage but is broader than the field's documented intent

 ## 6. Reference Implementations